rwslinkman/presentablelibrary/README.md

 Author: [Rick Slinkman](<http://rwslinkman.nl>)

-The library can be used to bring the `Presentable` design pattern to the `RecyclerView` in Android.
+The library can be used to bring the `Presentable` design pattern to the `RecyclerView` in Android.<br/>
-List your items easily with a library-provided `Adapter`.
+List your items easily with a library-provided `Adapter`.<br/>
 The `PresentableAdapter` comes with an integrated click and long-click listener.

 Using the Presentable design pattern it is easy to manage lists.